-In general, all of the 50 states have three different types of speed limits.
-These are called, respectively, "absolute," "presumed," and "basic" speed limits.
+In general, all 50 states have three different types of speed limits.
+These are called "absolute," "presumed," and "basic" speed limits.
 In order for you to put up the best defense possible if you want to challenge your speeding ticket, it is important for you to know which one you were cited with.

 Speed Limits that are Absolute